dceddia/snapshot-testing-apis-talk/slides.md

 `).toMatchSnapshot()`

+* you can take snapshots of basically anything!
+* not just React components
+* can be objects, arrays, numbers, strings...

 ---

 <img src="snapshot-all-the-things.png" class="plain all-the-things"/>

 Note:

-you can basically snapshot anything

-including API responses
+* pretty much anything
+* *including* responses from your API!
+* so here we go:

 ---